-An alternate cleaning method is to use one of the products listed in the technical publication TP-109 (shipped in the literature bag with the unit) to clean the coils.
+An alternate cleaning method is to use one of the products listed in TP-109\ to clean the coils.
 The cleaners listed are the only agents deemed safe and approved for use to clean round tube aluminum coils.
-TP-109 is available on the web site in Partner Link > Service Toolkit.
+TP-109 is also available on the web site in Partner Link > Service

+Toolkit.